kylelin12/shelling-out/README.md

     Takes an input int which is received from signal() in main().
     If SIGINT is the input, re-runs bash_shell() and clears the buffer.
-    If SIGSTSP is the input, sends a SIGSTOP signal to the process. **Broken**
+    If SIGSTSP is the input, sends a SIGSTOP signal to the process. **Broken and removed**
     ====================*/
 ```
 * shell.c : Main file to run.
 Contains loop to run bash_shell()